stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Note that the reference to the `particles` collection is now mutable and is over-written in this method.
+Notes:

-### Colour Fade
+* The `Characteristic` enumeration is introduced where `CULL` is a hint that the system contains a collision surface that destroys particles.

-The last requirement is calculation of the particle colour
+* The reference to the `particles` collection is now mutable and is over-written by the `cull` method.

-fragment shader
+The code is now much cleaner and employs multiple processor cores.

 ### Box Emitter